sbrstrkkdwmdr/osumodcalculator/README.md

 ```js
 import { doubletimear, halftimear, calcgrade, calcgradetaiko, calcgradecatch, calcgrademania, oddt, odht, odtoms, artoms, mstoar, mstood } from './path/index.js'
 ```
+### notes:
+    EZ and HR calculations should come before DT/HT calculations OD is listed as accuracy in the osu! api
+    HP is listed as drain in the osu! api

 ## conversion to double time